Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: Introduction

 Obstructive sleep apnoea (OSA) is a prevalent form of sleep-disordered breathing (SDB) characterised by repeated episodes of partial or complete upper-airway obstruction during sleep.
 It affects approximately 16\% of adults with higher prevalence in the older population~\cite{zasadzinska-stempniakPrevalenceObstructiveSleep2024,khokhrinaSystematicReviewAssociation2022,vaientiNarrativeReviewObstructive2024}.
 Untreated OSA is associated with a range of health conditions, including cardiovascular disease, diabetes, and cognitive impairment~\cite{khayatSleepDisorderedBreathingHeart2013a}.
 Early detection and continuous tracking of OSA are therefore important, as timely intervention can reduce associated comorbidities and improve quality of life.

 The diagnostic reference test for OSA is overnight polysomnography (PSG), which typically employs more than 12 sensors.
-Sleep clinicians manually score OSA events from these multimodal signals and compute the apnoea-hypopnoea index (AHI), defined as the number of events per hour of sleep.
-Although accurate, PSG is costly, labour-intensive, and restricted to specialised laboratories.
+Sleep clinicians manually score OSA events from these multimodal signals to compute the apnoea-hypopnoea index (AHI).
+This metric aggregates both aponeas (complete airway collapses) and hypopnoeas (partial airway collapses) equally, defining the AHI as the total number of combined events per hour of sleep. ~~ Although accurate, PSG is costly, labour-intensive, and restricted to specialised laboratories.
 The use of multiple sensors can disrupt sleep, and long waiting lists further delay diagnosis.
 Consequently, a large proportion of adults with OSA remain undiagnosed or untreated~\cite{swanson2011sleep}.
 Recent evidence further highlights the limitations of one-night PSG assessments, with AHI demonstrating high night-to-night variability~\cite{malhotraMetricsSleepApnea2021,lechatHighNighttonightVariability2023}.
 This is clinically significant given its associations with other conditions.
 Longitudinal OSA monitoring provides a more reliable picture of habitual disease burden, yet current clinical pathways rarely enable frequent measurement.